Getting StartedBest PracticesNormalizing Video Input for the Web

 • Use SDR (standard dynamic range) instead of HDR (High dynamic range) for recording.

-To re-iterate, it is not necessary to conform your videos to the standard input guidelines, but it can be done if you wish to fully optimize your video processing times and input.
+Conforming your videos to the standard input guidelines is unnecessary, but it can be done to optimize your video processing times and input fully.

 Non-Standard Input

-However, in the case of a non-standard video input, imgix will be required to normalize the video input prior to trasncoding.
+However, in the case of a non-standard video input, Imgix will be required to normalize the video input before transcoding.
 This means that non-normalized videos will:

 • Take longer to process due to the standardizing process